Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Temporal Adapters for LLMs

-We conduct a partial hyperparameter search by training adapters of varying rank, with different learning rates, and for up to 8 epochs.
+We conduct a partial hyperparameter search by training adapters with different learning rates, and for up to 8 epochs.
 We find that fine-tuning adapters works best for our purposes with a small learning rate of $5*10^{-6}$ and at most $1$ training epoch.
 The training loss is mostly stable after $0.5$ epochs at an average of $3.4$ across all adapters.
-In a preliminary experiment with a larger learning rate of $10^{-4}$, training and test set loss decreased to around $2.6$ after $8$ training epochs but the cross-correlations of the attitudes we extracted with survey data were much lower.
+In a preliminary experiment with a larger learning rate of $10^{-4}$, training loss decreased to around $2.6$ after $8$ training epochs but the cross-correlations of the attitudes we extracted with survey data were much lower.
 This is most likely due to the model over-fitting on the training data (tweets) that is quite different from the survey questions we prompt at inference time.
+We show performance of our method for varying LLM temperatures in Appendix Figure~\ref{fig:corr_by_temp}, and report results in the main paper for the Llama 3 default temperature if $0.6$.
 We train adapters with \textit{3 different training seeds} for each week to better understand the reliability of our training method.
 We used \texttt{bfloat16} and the \texttt{adamw\_torch\_fused} optimizer with a batch size of $6$ and $4$ gradient accumulation steps.
 The training was conducted on two NVIDIA H100 GPUs in Distributed-Data-Parallel mode and takes approximately 20 minutes per adapter.